Special Education Visual And Performing Arts

 By month/date, while listening to music THE STUDENT will perform a specific locomotor movement running, walking, galloping, skipping, etc, in response to music for 7 out of 10 days as observed and recorded by staff.

-By month/date, while listening to music THE STUDENT will perform a specific locomotor movement running, walking, galloping, skipping, etc, in response to music for 8 out of 10 days as observed and recorded by staff
+By month/date, while listening to music THE STUDENT will perform a specific locomotor movement running, walking, galloping, skipping, etc, in response to music for 8 out of 10 days as observed and recorded by staff.

-Suggested Activities
+Suggested Activities For Goal Stem 1:

 Teach" Hokey Pokey and other dances that emphasize body awareness